neherlab/covid19_scenarios/src/assets/text/updates.md

 Our previous code stepped the ODE forward in 6h intervals.
 This large step size results in inaccuracies, in particular as we are using first order integration scheme.
 This step size is now reduced to 0.05 days.
-This can change the output of the model by a few percents.
+This can change the output of the model by a few percent.
 We will soon move to a higher order integration scheme for more accurate ODE integration.